Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 # Tubular flow/continuous reactor

-## Monoliquid systems
+## Monophasic systems

 A single-phase system in which only one liquid phase is present.
 All components are fully miscible, and there is no visible separation or boundary between different liquid phases.

-<details> <Summary>Monoliquid system description</Summary>
+<details> <Summary>Monophasic system description</Summary>

-### MonoliqudSystemDescription
+### MonophasicSystemDescription

-To describe a monoliquid system, precise information about the solvent used and the applied system must be provided.
+To describe a monophasic system, precise information about the solvent used and the applied system must be provided.

 - __solvent_description__
   - Type: string